emasdev/IDM-site/docs/steps.md

 - Add menu
 - Add gallery
 - Add ratings

+## Present Steps

 - Change radio buttons for checkboxes in OrdenDeTrabajo

-## Present Steps

-- Add checkboxes for teeth
+- Create checkboxes on demand for dientes
+- Clean form on click